BritishPandaChick/fcc-registration-form/README.md

-# Registration Forms
+# Registration Form
-freeCodeCamp responsive web design project from 2022 update.
-HTML registration forms project.
+freecodecamp responsive web design project from 2022 update.

-## Dependencies
+## Tech Stack
 * HTML

 ## Instructions
-Clone this repo or download the zip file.
-Open the index.html file in the browser to see the forms.
+1. Clone this repo or download the zip file.

-## Contributions
+2. Open the index.html file in the browser.
-This project is based on code from freeCodeCamp.
-Therefore I will not be accepting any pull requests.
+3. You can type your answers in the input fields and pick the type account.
+Click the check box field and choose file button.
+The dropdown menu to pick one of the options.

 ## Acknowledgements
-* freeCodeCamp
+* freecodecamp